 #9.
 Don't Judge a Steak By the Name of the Beef

-In today’s market there are a lot of names given to beef that you want to become aware of in order to know what you are buying.
-For example, I think you’ll want to know the difference between “Natural Beef” and “Naturally Raised Beef” and everything else in between.
+In today’s market, there are a lot of names given to beef that you want to become aware of to know what you are buying.
+For example, you’ll want to know the difference between “Natural Beef” and “Naturally Raised Beef” and everything else.

-Then there are all these made up names given by big companies to give unimpressive sounding “No Roll” beef fancy sounding names like “Butcher’s Prime” or “Top Choice Select”.
-These names essentially mean nothing and unless you ask the butcher what you are buying, you really have no idea what you are getting.
+Then there are all these made-up names given by big companies to give unimpressive sounding “No Roll” beef fancy sounding names like “Butcher’s Prime” or “Top Choice Select.”
+These names mean nothing; unless you ask the butcher what you are buying, you have no idea what you are getting.

 This is the beef that ends up in many supermarkets around the country sold with “fantasy names” like the ones mentioned above.
-It’s going to be cheaper but most likely less flavorful and less tender.
+It will be cheaper but most likely less flavorful and less tender.

-If your budget can afford it, I suggest you stay with meat that has been graded by the USDA.
-Look for USDA Prime, USDA Choice or USDA Select.
-There are some companies who will give brand names to USDA Choice but it will be clearly marked on the label.
-READ you labels!
+If your budget can afford it, I suggest you stay with meat that the USDA has graded.
+Look for USDA Prime, USDA Choice, or USDA Select.
+Some companies will give brand names to USDA Choice, but it will be marked on the label.
+READ your labels!

 As Bruce Aidells says in his book The Great Meat Cookbook, “Allowing raw beef to be labeled “natural” is as meaningless as allowing bottled water to be labeled “cholesterol-free.”
 It doesn’t mean anything.

-Remember, every time a beef producer does something special to obtain one of these certifications, it’s going to cost you the consumer more money.
-This means it’s extra vitally important to learn everything you can about these different names, read the labels and talk to your butchers so you know you are getting what you pay for.
+Remember, every time a beef producer does something special to obtain one of these certifications, it will cost you, the consumer, more money.
+This means it’s extra important to learn everything you can about these different names, read the labels, and talk to your butchers so you know you are getting what you pay for.